 - Every year in July, Luverne hosts Hot Dog Night.
 Businesses in town grill hot dogs, and you can eat as many free hot dogs as your heart desires.
 They also have wiener dog races and beauty contests, plus a Wiener Man race: you have to eat a hot dog and drink a beer at every stop.
 Leave it to Minnesota.

 - Luverne has a drive-in movie theatre, which is perhaps the greatest thing ever.
-You pay five dollars for two movies, and it’s got a kick-ass concession stand.
+You pay five dollars for two movies, and it’s got an amazing concession stand.

 - Speaking of drive-ins, the other drive-in (the kind where you get ice cream and fried food) stays open March – October.
 In the drive-in world, that’s a hell of a long time.